jupyter-book/thebe/apps/docs-core/react-providers.md

 : A helper function to add an event listener to the `ThebeEvent`'s emitter that is scoped to this server.

 `unsubAll`
-: Will unsubscribe all listers that were added via `subscribe`
+: Will unsubscribe all listeners that were added via `subscribe`

 ### ThebeSessionProvider